gregjava/Aburime-Sound-Manager/USER_MANUAL.md

 `View → Dark Mode` (or `Ctrl+Shift+D`) switches to a dark theme.

+### What's Themed

+- ✅ Main window background
+- ✅ Menu bar
+- ✅ Tables and list views
+- ✅ Buttons and controls
+- ✅ Text areas and input fields
+- ✅ Scroll bars
+- ✅ Dialogs

+### Limitations

-> **Note:** The dark theme re-colors the main window, menus, and text areas.
-Some panels with heavily customized inline styling may keep their light colors — this is a known, cosmetic limitation.
+> **Note:** Some panels with heavily customized inline styling may keep their light colors.
+This is a known cosmetic limitation that does not affect functionality.

 ---